State University of New York at Potsdam: History

+1800s

-Potsdam was founded by Benjamin Raymond in 1816 as the St. Lawrence Academy.
+Potsdam was founded by Benjamin Raymond in 1816 as the "St. Lawrence Academy".
 In 1834, the academy was chosen by the New York State Legislature to exclusively offer a teacher education program for its senatorial district.
 With funds from the state, and from support by preceptor Reverend Asa Brainerd, the first diploma in teaching was given in 1836, thus beginning the academy's and eventually the college's longstanding tradition of excellence in the field of teacher education.

 In 1866, the State Legislature ended its funding of teacher education departments in private academies, and began establishing several normal schools throughout the state.
 The Village of Potsdam was thus named as one of four locations for new normal schools, and in 1867, the St. Lawrence Academy became the Potsdam Normal School.

 By 1886, the Potsdam Normal School had become the first institution in the United States to offer a normal training course for public school music teachers in the United States.
-Founded by Julia E. Crane, the Crane Normal Institute of Music continues today as the world-renowned Crane School of Music as a leader in the field of music education.
+Founded by Julia E. Crane, the "Crane Normal Institute of Music" continues today as the world-renowned Crane School of Music as a leader in the field of music education.

+1900s

 The State University of New York was founded in 1948, and Potsdam became one of its founding members, and was thus renamed New York State Teachers College at Potsdam.
 In 1964, the college's mission changed to providing multiple programs, and the university adopted its current name.

 During the 1980s, despite the college's traditional strengths in music and education, the college gained recognition for its quickly blossoming mathematics program under the guidance of Clarence F. Stephens.
 Known as the Potsdam Miracle, Stephens transformed a practically non-existent department to having the third largest number of mathematics majors of any institution in the United States during his tenure.

+2010 enrollment peak

-The college had a total enrollment of approximately 4,500 students and approximately 930 freshmen entered Potsdam in 2010.
-That was the biggest first-year class since 1982, and an 11.4 percent increase over the previous year's incoming freshman class, which had 835 students.
+In 2010, the college had a total enrollment of approximately 4,500 students, with approximately 930 freshmen entering, the largest first-year class since 1982.

+Since that time, enrollment has declined by 43%, and the student body now hovers at around 2,500 students.
+In response to declining enrollment, in September 2023, SUNY Potsdam president Suzanne Smith announced a plan to reduce the deficit of $9 million by eliminating up to 14 degree programs over the next three to five years.